AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

-The Aviatrix cloud network solution consists of two components, controller and gateway, both are GCloud instances.
+The Aviatrix cloud network solution consists of two components, the controller and gateway, both of which are GCloud instances.
 The gateway is launched from the controller browser console.
 This guide helps you to launch the controller instance in GCloud.

-Note a GCloud project corresponds to an Aviatrix cloud account or an AWS (IAM) account with its own credentials.
-A network in a GCloud project is logically equivalent to a VPC in AWS, but with a few significant differences, for example, a network in GCloud project can have disparate subnets and a subnet can connect across regions.
+Note that a GCloud project corresponds to an Aviatrix cloud account or an AWS (IAM) account with its own credentials.
+A network in a GCloud project is logically equivalent to a VPC in AWS, but with a few significant differences.
+For example, a network in GCloud project can have disparate subnets and a subnet can connect across regions.

 ..
 Important::

   We advise you not to deploy a Controller in GCP.
-The preferred approach is to launch the Controller from AWS Marketplace as an metered AMI by following the `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_.
+The preferred approach is to launch the Controller from AWS Marketplace as a metered AMI by following the `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_.
 The Aviatrix Controller is multi cloud, multi account and multi region capable.
 Launching a controller in AWS is preferred even if you only deploy gateways in GCP.
-This is because AWS provides a metered charging mechanism, a true pay as you go (without up front commitment nor contract negotiation) payment system that has the least friction.
+This is because AWS provides a metered charging mechanism, a true pay-as-you-go (without up front commitment nor contract negotiation) payment system that has the least friction.

 Prerequisite